magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.md

 ---
 title: MLThreadDispatch
-summary: handles dispatching calls from the magic leap native thread to the unity thread.
+summary: handles dispatching calls from the magic leap native thread to the unity thread

 ---